pydata/sparse/docs/operations.rst

 :obj:`elemwise`
 ~~~~~~~~~~~~~~~~~~~
-This function allows you to apply any arbitrary unary or binary function where
+This function allows you to apply any arbitrary broadcasting function to any number of arguments
-the first object is :obj:`COO`, and the second is a scalar, :obj:`COO`, or
+where the arguments can be :obj:`SparseArray` objects or :obj:`scipy.sparse.spmatrix` objects.
-a :obj:`scipy.sparse.spmatrix`.
-For example, the
-following will add two :obj:`COO` objects:
+For example, the following will add two arrays:

 .. code-block:: python

    sparse.elemwise(np.add, x, y)

-.. note:: Previously, :obj:`elemwise` was a method of the :obj:`COO` class.
+.. warning:: Previously, :obj:`elemwise` was a method of the :obj:`COO` class.
 Now,
    it has been moved to the :obj:`sparse` module.

 .. _operations-auto-densification: